GWartelle/ChatApp/README.md

 <h3 id="backend">Backend</h3>

-1. For the backend, in the root of the project, you can start by running the command `npm install` to install all the packages :
+1. For the backend, in the root of the project, start by running the command `npm install` to install all the packages :

    ```sh
    npm install
    ```

-2. Next, in the editor of you're choice, open the .env.example file.
+2. Next, in the editor of your choice, open the .env.example file.
 For example, using VSCode, you can run this command :

    ```sh
    code .env.example